 |Guideline – provides advice on best practice and is intended to support decision making.|

-HR policies apply to employees of the Director-General, including health service employees and other persons as indicated in the policy, working in the department or working in and for a Hospital and Health Service.
+Human Resource (HR) policies apply to employees of the Director-General, including health service employees and other persons as indicated in the policy, working in the department or working in and for a Hospital and Health Service.
 Human resource policies are currently identified by the "Human Resources Policy" title under the policy title within the document.

-OHS policies enable Queensland Health to meet its obligations under the Work Health and Safety Act 2011.
+Occupational Health and Safety (OHS) policies enable Queensland Health to meet its obligations under the Work Health and Safety Act 2011.
 OHS policies apply to all employees of the Director-General, including those working within health services, and other persons as indicated in the policy.
 OHS policies and policy documents are identified by the title description and/or by a document unique identifier number (DUI) between QH-274 and QH-277.
 The DUI is found on the top right hand corner of the document.

 A full list of HR and OHS policies and associated policy documents can also be found on: